Last updated September 30, 2024

 Ayurveda and Your Life Energy

-As an Ayurvedic Lifestyle Counselor and Yoga Therapist working in the wellness industry for twenty years, I believe, we as a collective of people, were once so far away from viewing ourselves as part of nature that we became a disease-based society.
+As an Ayurvedic Lifestyle Counselor and Yoga Therapist with twenty years in the wellness industry, I believe we, as a society, have become disconnected from nature.
+And this disconnection has led us to become a disease-based society.
 The good news is, this is changing.

-Now, with each individual making it a priority to take the time and responsibility to heal themselves, we are moving back into a time of collective well-being and harmony with nature, thereby raising the vibration of the entire planet.
+Now, as individuals prioritize their healing, we are moving toward a time of collective well-being and harmony with nature.
+This shift is thereby helping to raise the vibration of the entire planet.

-If this beginner’s guide to Ayurveda piqued your curiosity and you would like to learn more or take the dosha quiz, follow this link.
+If this beginner’s guide to Ayurveda sparked your interest and you want to learn more or take the dosha quiz, follow this link.